Shaxpy/Firebase-and-Cloud/README.md

 ## Firebase-and-Cloud
 I am trying to learn whatever I can about Cloud Computing to keep up with the current scenario.
-I will use the knowledge gained to deploy my ML models on the web to show actual results from data retrieved from Firebase!
+I will use the knowledge gained to deploy my ML models on the web to show actual results from data retrieved from Firebase.

 Because its fun!

 #Also helps me explore real time processing of data.

 How to use this repo: